 The meeting was called to order and moderated by Board President Les Gouffer.
 Board members present were Les Gouffer, Laurence Wachs, Nathan Herr, William Strohm, Tami Grim, Carol Miller, Stacy Devine, Cathy Davis and Eric Harris.
 The meeting was attended by PMI financial staff Miguel Colon with accountant Aldaine Alphonse, for purposes of HOA budget reporting and planning.

 PMI VVG HOA 2021 Financial Report: The PMI financial staff oriented the board as to the financial records format and distributed document for reference.
 Aldaine noted that some expenditures exceeded plans or were unexpected in 2021 budget planning.
 HOA initiation fees paid by incoming homeowners were less than anticipated during 2021.
 Snow cleanup, pool repairs, and payment for increased insurance to account for opening the pool were higher.
 However, costs for pool staff were significantly lower.
 The HOA also acted aggressively to save planned expenses to reallocate money to meet association needs.
-The net effect was that after all adjustments, the budget overall met tis expectations for fiscal year 2021.
+The net effect was that after all adjustments, the budget overall met its expectations for fiscal year 2021.

 PMI VVG HOA 2022 Budget: The 2022 budget is separated into two parts.
 Reserve funds are kept to reflect areas identified in a detailed engineering study as required to pay for future expenses to pay large bills which will be incurred in the future.
 This amount is scheduled to rise slightly to account for inflation for 2022.